Things to do in Pembrokeshire — A Weekend Itinerary

 Apparently, the best times to spot the otters are early morning.
 The worst time is Sunday afternoon when everyone and his dog are wandering around the lakes.
 Unfortunately, we were there in the latter timeframe.

-Access to the Lily Ponds is free and parking only costs £3.00.
+Access to the Lily Ponds is free and parking fees n the car park are £3.00.
 There is also a free map available and detailed walking guides for purchase.

 Wide sandy beach with a small lake a rocky hill